top of page

 Going Forward With The "Compton Food Pantry" Program In 2021

-Compton continues to be adversely affected by the pandemic.
-With the few surviving businesses opening slowly and vaccinations becoming available, some people may think that the pandemic problem is over.
-Yet, this is far from the reality.
+In 2021, Compton continued to be adversely affected by the pandemic.
+With the few surviving businesses opening slowly and vaccinations becoming available, some people may think that the pandemic problem was over.
+Yet, this was far from the reality.

-This next phase of the pandemic requires us to evaluate the needs of our community anew.
-As the infectious virus continues to affect our community, many residents are still living on the edge, find themselves out of work, in need of food, shelter, money and healthcare assistance.
-The food pantries throughout our city are still seeing a surge of need.
+This next phase of the pandemic required us to evaluate the needs of our community anew.
+As the infectious virus continued to affect our community, many residents were still living on the edge, found themselves out of work, in need of food, shelter, money and healthcare assistance.
+The food pantries throughout our city were still seeing a surge of need.

-In the light of the current circumstances, it's irrefutable that the Chamber needs to go on with its community assistance services, with the pantry operation in its core.
-We are committed to ensure that everyone in our community has access to fresh nutritious food, while the healthcare professionals continue to provide systematic testing, contact tracing, vaccination, hospital treatments and public-health messaging until we immunize against the virus effectively.
+In the light of the current circumstances, it was irrefutable that the Chamber needed to go on with its community assistance services, with the pantry operation in its core.
+We were committed to ensure that everyone in our community had access to fresh nutritious food, while the healthcare professionals continued to provide systematic testing, contact tracing, vaccination, hospital treatments and public-health messaging while we immunized against the virus.

 Compton Food Pantry revised.png